 Why Is A Mechanic’s Labour So Expensive?

-Some shops really do charge a ton for labour, but labour is an unfair tag for the costs.
-When the invoice says labour it includes all the costs associated with supplying the service.
-Costs such as buildings, equipment, power, insurance, rates etc etc. Equipping and running a modern workshop is expensive.
+Some shops really do charge a ton for labor, but labor is an unfair tag for the costs.
+When the invoice says labor it includes all the costs associated with supplying the service.
+Costs such as buildings, equipment, power, insurance, rates, etc. Equipping and running a modern workshop is expensive.

-Typically the main dealer supplies the premises, lighting, equipment and customers of course and the mechanic supplies the labour, tools and know how.
-The mechanic agrees an hourly rate with the employer when taking up the position, but he’s not paid by hours worked.
+Typically the main dealer supplies the premises, lighting, equipment, and customers of course, and the mechanic supplies the labor, tools, and know-how.
+The mechanic agrees on an hourly rate with the employer when taking up the position, but he’s not paid by hours worked.

-If the mechanic can repair it in less time, great he’s up on the deal, but if it takes more time, the mechanic carries the cost of his lost labour hours.
+If the mechanic can repair it in less time, great he’s up on the deal, but if it takes more time, the mechanic carries the cost of his lost labor hours.

-So the labour rate you see on the invoice isn’t a true reflection of the mechanics pay.
-Some jobs will go great and some turn to s*&t, it’s swings and roundabouts.
+So the labor rate you see on the invoice isn’t a true reflection of the mechanic’s pay.
+Some jobs will go great and some turn to s*&t, its swings, and roundabouts.
 Consider also a mechanic must buy their own tools, spending between 30 to 50 thousand dollars is as you know quite common.

 What Is The Average Hourly Rate For Auto Repair?

-Here’s a chart showing the average hourly rate at the dealers independent shops and at the chains.
-The rate will vary in accordance to the brands and location, higher costs like rents and taxes will obviously feed into the hourly rate.
+Here’s a chart showing the average hourly rate at the dealer’s independent shops and at the chains.
+The rate will vary in accordance with the brands and location, higher costs like rents and taxes will obviously feed into the hourly rate.

 What Is The Life Expectancy Of A Mechanic?

 Being a mechanic is a physically demanding occupation.
-Fumes, dust, chemical vapours from oil and fuels.
+Fumes, dust, and chemical vapors from oil and fuels.
 Wear and tear on the body’s nervous system caused by air tools is only now becoming common knowledge.

 Mechanics are a tough bunch though and while we might moan about pay and flat rate, truth is, most of us don’t want to do anything else.
 I still love wrenching and I’ve been doing it for 30 plus years.
 My body is holding up well I can pretty much do everything I could do at 18, just takes me a little longer.

 As to how long do mechanics live?
-I don’t know the country wide average but I can tell you honestly I know plenty old mechanics who had a great life swinging wrenches and most kept swinging them as a hobby even after retirement.
+I don’t know the country-wide average but I can tell you honestly I know plenty of old mechanics who had a great life swinging wrenches and most kept swinging them as a hobby even after retirement.

-It is hard profession on your body if you let it, but if you work for a good company that take health and safety serious and you respect your body you’ll have a long, healthy happy career wrenching.
+It is a hard profession on your body if you let it, but if you work for a good company that takes health and safety seriously and you respect your body you’ll have a long, healthy happy career wrenching.